 If you want more in-depth information and also a guide that you can bring along during your trip, I recommend the travel guide Lonely Planet Ecuador & the Galapagos Islands.

-This is a great source of information and tips, maps and all you need if you plan on visiting Ecuador.
+This is a great source of information and tips, maps, and all you need if you plan on visiting Ecuador.

-I personally like the option of having a hard copy version where I can take notes and have at hand.
+I personally like the option of having a hard copy version where I can take notes and have them at hand.

 Don´t just dream it, make it happen.
 Plan your South American trip with a local!